 The Argentine chimichurri is traditionally prepared with a mortar or by finely chopping the herbs by hand, but a food processor is a convenient shortcut.

-We know chimichurri sauce mainly as Argentine, but it is also prevalent in Uruguay and Paraguay, and there are slightly different variations.
+We know chimichurri sauce mainly as Argentine, but it is also prevalent in Uruguay and Paraguay, with slightly different variations.

 - Place all the ingredients for the sauce in a bowl of a food processor or blender.

-- Pulse until everything is combined and garlic is very finely minced, scraping down the sides as needed.
+- Pulse until everything is combined and the garlic is finely minced, scraping down the sides as needed.

 - Transfer to a bowl and set aside.